joelx1/library-system/README.md

 ### 👤 User
 - ✅ Register and log in
 - ✅ View all available books
+- ✅ Filter by genre, year, author
 - ✅ Borrow books
 - ✅ Return books
 - ✅ View personal loan history
 - ✅ View some reports

 ### 🛠 Admin
+- ✅ All user actions
 - ✅ Log in as admin
 - ✅ Add new books
 - ✅ Remove existing books